aalghooneh/Autonomous_Mobile_Robots/README.md

 The first part would be the implementation of a Kalman Filter (KF).
 You will experience how the motion model of the mobile robot can be used to both have better localization and also filter out the IMU acceleration noise.
+The second part would be the implementation of the Particle Filter, which you will build a map using SLAM toolbox and then use LiDAR and encoders to localize the robot.

 Moreover, you will also record a normal trajectory inside the maze and will be able to localize the robot using a particle filter.